gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Single-Zone

-Furthermore, for single-zonal cluster the following anti-affinity rule guarantees that each pod of a component is scheduled onto a different node.
+Furthermore, for HA shoot cluster with failure tolerance of `node` the following anti-affinity rule guarantees that each pod of a control plane component is scheduled onto a different node.
 For the `Kube-Apiserver` this can mean that a seed cluster has to have even more than three nodes (see [Recommended-number-of-nodes-and-zones](#recommended-number-of-nodes-and-zones)) by the time of scheduling if `HPA` scales the deployment beyond three replicas.
 This should be common for most of the seeds running in production.
 In addition, we think that fulfilling the node spread is more important for HA shoots than supporting seeds with the absolute minimum worker count in that edge case.

 ```yaml
 spec: